MetaMask/metamask-improvement-proposals/MIPs/mip-x.md

 - `fromToken`: An object containing details about the source token.
 It should include:

-  - `address`: The address of the source token.
+  - `address`: The CAIP-10 formatted address of the source token.
+This address combines the CAIP-2 blockchain identifier and the token's address on that blockchain.
   - `value`: The amount of wei in hexadecimal format of the source token to be swapped.

-- `fromToken`: An object containing details about the destination token.
+- `toToken`: An object containing details about the destination token.
 It should include:

-  - `address`: The address of the destination token.
+  - `address`: The CAIP-10 formatted address of the source token.
+This address combines the CAIP-2 blockchain identifier and the token's address on that blockchain.

-- `userAddress`: Account address connected to the dapp.
+- `userAddress`: The CAIP-10 formatted address of the user's account initiating the swap.
+This address should be connected to the dApp requesting the swap.

-- `sendToAddress`: (Future consideration) Allows integration with Swap's `send to` feature.
+- `sendToAddress`: (Considered for future implementation) This parameter would allow specifying an alternative recipient address for the swapped tokens, facilitating direct transfers and integration with features like Swap's "send to" functionality.
+This address would also follow the CAIP-10 format.

 MetaMask will interpret the method call and perform the necessary validations and operations to initiate the token swap.